simonwardle/Obsidian/Obsidian Vault/Obsidian/Syncing Obsidian.md

-There is a paid for option but it is about $5 a month so for the amount I use it just not work it.
+There is a paid for option for syncing but it is about $5 a month.
+So at the amount I will use Git.

 I tried to just put the vault in google drive but I just couldn't read the files via obsidian.